 And as with everything else, if you’re planning on making money off of this new creation (called a “derivative work”), you’ll need to contact me about licensing.

 Recorded covers of my songs follow the usual guidelines… if you’re planning on selling your version of one of my songs or otherwise using it to make money, contact me about licensing.
 Otherwise, let’s hear it!
-For cover performances (i.e. your band playing “Drive Away”), see the next section.
+For cover performances (i.e. your band playing “The Opening Band”), see the next section.

 And as always, link back to www.matthewebel.com wherever you can.